ProjectHackernewsGroup04/Documentation/Project backlog assignment/Requirement Specification.md

 | The user clicks on the comment  |  The system shall redirects the user to the comments section for the story |
 | The user clicks on reply for a published comment  |  The system shall show a textfield, so the user can reply to the comment |
 | The user clicks on add comment as reply for a published comment  | The system shall publish the comment below the comment the user clicked reply to |

+## II.
+Non-functional Requirements

+*    Usability
+Interface of the system should be easy to understand and use.
+Login form should be clear and simple to be able to use without instructions.
+The user goal of using the system should be accomplished quickly and with few or no user errors.
+The interface is easy to learn and navigate; buttons, headings, and help/error messages are simple to understand

+*    Reliability
+In case of a system failure, an explanatory message should be displayed and within 24h the system should be up and running again.
+Failure means the system must cancel the transaction, and must allow the user to start over.

+*    Performance
+Systems responses to adding comment or story shall take no longer than 10 seconds to load onto the screen after the user submits the query.

+*    Supportability
+No specifications for supportability of the system.

+*    Implementation
+???
+Shouldn't this be in functional req.

+*    Interface
+The system interface will permit complete navigation using the keyboard or mouse alone, in addition to using mouse and keyboard combinations.
+The system must be able to interface with any HTML browser.

+*    Packaging
+?

+*    Legal
+?

+## III.
+Constraints

+## IV.
+Product Backlog

+## V. Use-case Diagram